hor00s/FunkScammers/README.md

 To run this project, you will need to add the following environment variables to your .env file

-`client_id`

-`secret`

-`Account's username`

-`user_agent`

-`Account's password`
+- Reddit's client id (`client_id`)
+- Reddit's secret key  (`secret`)
+- Account's username (`username`)
+- Reddit's provided user agent (`user_agent`)
+- Account's password (`password`)

 ## Contributing

 Contributions are always welcome!

+**Always in need of more samples (See `samples` directory)**

 - Python version used: 3.10.x
 - Pip version used: 22.3.x

 Anyone may Contribute to this app by the standard *fork -> clone -> edit -> Pull request*.

 See Github's very cool project [good-first-contribution](https://github.com/firstcontributions/first-contributions) if you need any help for the steps you have to take!

 You may name the branch with the following format: `<your_name>_<commit_type>`

-Make sure to run all the tests (See next section) before and after your contribution and update documentation if necessary.
+Make sure to run all the tests (See next section) before and after your changes and update documentation if necessary.
-It's also worth mentioning that the program follows the `sphinx-notype` docstring format for all the functions.
+It's also worth mentioning that the program follows the `sphinx` docstring format.

-Finally, contributors may add their name with a hyperlink to their profile at the **Contributors** section!
+Finally, contributors may add their name with a hyperlink to their profile at the **Contributors** section at  the bottom of this file!

 ### Ideas for contribution
 - Provide some scam posts/comments to train the model
-- Find/Make a cool logo and include it at the top
+- Find/Make a cool logo and put it at the top of this file
 - Finish the cli with whatever tool you feel confortable with (`argaparse`, `click` etc.. you name it)
 - Write better docstrings throughout the program
 - Make the documentation better